dnprock/beaglejs/README.md

-With beaglejs, you can specify classname of tags that you want to track events in Google Analytics.
+With beaglejs, you can specify class of tags that you want to track in Google Analytics.

-No need to instrument all event entry points manually.
+No need to instrument all event points manually.
 Pass in a regex of your tags' class name and viola!

 setBeagle([Google Analytics ID], [App Domain], [regex of classnames]);